What is a data modelling schema | Types of Schemas

 While both logical and physical schemas can be established using any database system, a logical schema is more effective when your data model is still in its infancy.

 A schema can be built at any point during the project’s lifecycle.
-You can develop a physical schema before to creating a data model, or you can develop a logical schema after developing a data model.
+You can develop a physical schema before creating a data model, or you can develop a logical schema after developing a data model.
 The benefit of a physical schema is that it contains all of the schema’s physical information.
 The physical data can be used to develop a script that can be invoked to construct the physical implementation.

 ER Diagram as Data Modelling Tool